-Measures are taken to minimise the risk of pupils accessing extremist material Pamphill First School uses SWGfL filtering systems.
-The School filters and blocks known harmful categories, including social media, within the school environment DSL and Computing Lead All teachers The School logs all browsing activity.
+Measures are taken to minimise the risk of pupils accessing extremist material systems.
+The School filters and blocks known harmful categories, including social media, DSL and Computing Lead All teachers • The School logs all browsing activity.
 The web filtering has an "extremism" category.
 It blocks extremist sites for all pupils and keeps a log of all searches for up to one year.
 The DSL is alerted verbally and by email of any suspicious web browsing or key strokes on the network.
-Supported by QE Building children's resil ience to radicalisation Ensure that pupils have a safe environment in which to discuss controversial issues.
-Pupils develop the knowledge, skills and understanding to prepare them to play a full and active part in society.
-Through PSHCE, RE and other curriculum activities, pupils are able to explore political, religious and social issues.
-Pupils are taught about the diverse national, regional and ethnic identities in the UK and the need for mutual respect.
-Staff are aware of the importance of promoting fundamental British values.
-PSHCE Lead /Headteacher Other relevant staff
+Supported by QE Building children's resilie ence to radicalisation safe environment in which Pupils develop the knowledge, skills and understanding to prepare them to play a full and active part in society. • activities, pupils are able to explore political, religious and social issues.
+Pupils are taught about the diverse national, regional and ethnic identities in the UK and the PSHCE Lead /Headteacher Other relevant staff